miantantsoamickah-collab/my-portfolio/README.md

 # my-portfolio
-My professional portfolio website showcasing my skills in Web Development and Web Writing
+Personal portfolio website of an Aspiring Software Developer and Web Writer, showcasing front-end projects and technical skills.